Honeybunch/raycaster/README.md

 # raycaster
 A simple 2.5 game with 0 dependencies

+## Setup
+You will need:
+ - CMake
+ - A compiler
+ - A build tool

+### Linux
+Keeping dependencies to a minimum is a priority for this project but to build on Linux you will make sure you have some XCB extension libraries installed.
+ - xcb-shm
+ - xcb-image

+On Ubuntu these can be installed with
+ - `sudo apt install libxcb-shm0-dev`
+ - `sudo apt install libxcb-image0-dev`

+Check with your distro to see how to get these xcb extension libs installed.
+Currently CMake will only check for XCB/X11 base libs so it's possible to hit a compiler error.

 ## Building
 Building this project should work fairly straightforwardly with CMake.